LeBron James NBA Preview vs. the Trail Blazers

 Trail Blazers 2022-23 Defensive Insights

-- Giving up 12.5 made three-pointers per game last season, the Trail Blazers were 18th in the NBA in that category.
+- Defensively, the Trail Blazers gave up 12.5 made three-pointers per game last year, 18th in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!